sniederb/funnel-travel-extension-base/README.md

 This interface is suitable for pull systems such as retrieving e-mails.

+#### Design considerations

+- Producers should not filter data; this should be left to consumers (examples: skipping certain payments, setting prices to 0.00)
+- Ticket-related fees should be mapped to individual tickets, even if that means the producer needs to split the fee

 ### TripDataTwoPhasedProducer

 Some 'producer' mechanisms works such that in a first step, the extension triggers data production asynchronously.
 Once ready,